NeuralTrust/docs.neuraltrust.ai/docs/trusttest/key-concepts/knowledge-bases.md

 sidebar_position: 4
 ---

-# Knowledge Bases
+# KnowledgeBase

-Knowledge Bases are a powerful feature of the NeuralTrust platform that allow you to create and manage specialized knowledge repositories for AI model testing and evaluation.
+KnowledgeBase are a powerful feature of the NeuralTrust platform that allow you to create and manage specialized knowledge repositories for AI model testing and evaluation.
 They provide a structured way to organize domain-specific information that can be used to enhance your model testing capabilities.

 :::tip
 Knowledge bases typically serve as vector databases used for Retrieval-Augmented Generation (RAG).